devakchain/sam-movie/README.md

 - Search functionality with auto-suggestions
 - Loading skeleton and error handling
 - Pagination for movie results
-- Dark/Light Mode toggle
-- Responsive design
+- Responsive design stiil not 100%

 ## 🧠 What I Learned
 - Fetching data from APIs using `fetch` and `axios`